leandromqrs/fboot/README.md

 which was introduced in Linux Kernel 2.6.31.
 Therefore, other filesystem types or earlier versions of extended filesystems are not supported.

-e4rat consists of three binaries.
-The first is e4rat-collect.
-Its purpose is to gather relevant files by monitoring file accesses during an application startup.
-The generated file list is the fundament of the second step.
-With the second step, e4rat-realloc, files are placed physically in a row on disk.
-The reallocation of the files' content yields a higher disk transfer rate which accelerates program start processes.

-Third, you can also read-ahead files to gain a higher cache hit rate. e4rat-preload transfers files into memory in parallel to program startup.

-Because a file consists of file content and its I-Node information the preloading process is divided into two steps.
-First, it reads the I-Nodes' information which are still spread over the entire filesystem.
-In the second step, the files' content is read without causing any disk seeks.

-For more information see: e4rat-collect(8), e4rat-realloc(8), e4rat-preload(8)
-                          and e4rat.conf(5).

 ## SAMPLE USAGE: Accelerate the boot process

 Run e4rat-collect as init process through adding following line to Kernel